-Path planning and collision avoidance are common problems for researchers in vehicle and robotics engineering design domains.
-In the case of autonomous ships, the navigation is guided by the Regulations for Preventing Collisions at Sea (COLREGs).
-However, COLREGs do not provide specific guidance for collision avoidance, especially for multi-ship encounter situations, which is a challenging task even for humans.
+Path planning and collision avoidance are common problems for researchers in vehicle and robotics engineering design.
+In the case of autonomous ships, the navigation is guided by the regulations for preventing collisions at sea (COLREGs).
+However, COLREGs do not provide specific guidance for collision avoidance, especially for multi-ship encounters, which is a challenging task even for humans.
 In short-range path planning and collision avoidance problems, the motion of target ships is often considered as moving at a constant velocity and direction, which cannot be assumed in long-range planning and complex environments.
 The research challenge here is how to factor in the uncertainty of the motion of the target ships when making long-range path plans.
-In this paper, we introduce a long-range path planning algorithm for autonomous ships navigating in complex and dynamic environments to reduce the risk of encountering other ships during the future motion.
-Based on the information of position, speed over ground, and course over ground of other ships, our algorithm can estimate the intentions and future motions of them based on the probabilistic roadmap algorithm and use a riskaware A\ algorithm to find the optimal path that has low accumulated risk of encountering other ships.
-A case study is carried out on the real Automatic Identification Systems (AIS) datasets, and the result shows that our algorithm can help reduce multi-ship encounters in long-term path planning.
+In this paper, we introduce a longrange path planning algorithm for autonomous ships navigating in complex and dynamic environments to reduce the risk of encountering other ships during future motion.
+Based on the information on the position, speed over ground, and course over ground of other ships, our algorithm can estimate their intentions and future motions based on the probabilistic roadmap algorithm and use a risk-aware A algorithm to find the optimal path that has low accumulated risk of encountering other ships.
+A case study is carried out on real automatic identification systems (AIS) datasets.
+The result shows that our algorithm can help reduce multi-ship encounters in long-term path planning.
+[DOI: 10.1115/1.4056064]

-Keywords: Autonomous ship, path planning, probabilistic roadmap, dynamic environment, risk assessment
+Keywords: autonomous ship, path planning, probabilistic roadmap, dynamic environment, risk assessment, artificial intelligence, big data and analytics, data-driven engineering, process modeling for engineering applications

-1 INTRODUCTION
+1 Introduction

 Maritime transport is the most economical way of transporting goods globally.
 Over 80% of international trading is carried out by sea [1].
 Among all types of accidents, ship collisions are the main type on the ocean [2].
-The International Maritime Organization (IMO) has carried out the International Regulations for Preventing Collisions at Sea (COLREGs) [3] to guide collision avoidance actions.
+The International Maritime Organization (IMO) has carried out the international regulations for preventing collisions at sea (COLREGs) [3] to guide collision avoidance actions.
 COLREGs have defined three different situations of ship encounters, which are overtaking, head-on, and crossing.
 The responsibility of the encountered ships is also defined in COLREGs, which helps a ship determine whether it is a give-way ship or a stand-on ship and what action it should take to avoid collisions.
 However, COLREGs do not provide specific guidance for collision avoidance, and mariners must tell themselves what the situation is and what action they should take.
 In addition, the three situations defined in COLREGs only cover two-ship encounters.
-This leaves the multi-ship encounter a complex and risky situation, where a ship can be the give-way ship to one ship and be the stand-on ship to another ship at the same time.
+This leaves the multi-ship encounters a complex and risky situation, where a ship can be the give-way ship to one ship and be the stand-on ship to another ship at the same time.
 The safety of navigation still highly depends on the mariner's experience and judgment.
-Nevertheless, human errors are the main cause of ship collisions [2].
+Oftentimes, human errors are the main cause of ship collisions [2].